gauravkandpalofficial/Astra-Atlas-Project/README.md

 - **Week 4 - Frontend Performance Optimization:** A performance-focused revision of the Astra Atlas space-exploration landing page from Week 3.

-A performance-focused revision of the Astra Atlas space-exploration landing page from Week 3.

 ## Run locally

 Open `index.html` in a current browser.
 No installation, server or external dependencies are required.